awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-s3.md

 **Prerequisites:**

-You must have created the following resources to use with the AWS CloudFormation sample template:
+You must have the following resources to use with the AWS CloudFormation sample template:
-+ You must have created a CodeDeploy application and deployment group\.
-You can use the CodeDeploy resources you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
++ You must have created the Amazon EC2 instances, where you installed the CodeDeploy agent on the instances\.
+You must have created a CodeDeploy application and deployment group\.
+Use the Amazon EC2 and CodeDeploy resources you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
 + Choose the following links to download the sample AWS CloudFormation template files for creating a pipeline with an Amazon S3 source:
   + Download the sample template for your pipeline: [YAML](samples/codepipeline-s3-events-yaml.zip) \| [JSON](samples/codepipeline-s3-events-json.zip)
   + Download the sample template for your CloudTrail bucket and trail: [YAML](samples/codepipeline-s3-cloudtrail-yaml.zip) \| [JSON](samples/codepipeline-s3-cloudtrail-json.zip)
   + Unzip the files and place them on your local computer\.
-+ Download the sample application based on the instances you created in your deployment group:
++ Download the sample application from [SampleApp\_Linux\.zip](samples/SampleApp_Linux.zip)\.
-  + If you want to use CodeDeploy to deploy to Amazon Linux instances, use the sample availble from [https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux](https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux)\.
-  + If you want to use CodeDeploy to deploy to Windows Server instances, use the sample available from : [https://github\.com/awslabs/AWSCodePipeline\-S3\-AWSCodeDeploy\_Windows](https://github.com/awslabs/AWSCodePipeline-S3-AWSCodeDeploy_Windows)\.

-  Save the zip file on your local computer\.
-You upload the zip file after the stack is created\.
+  Save the \.zip file on your local computer\.
+You upload the \.zip file after the stack is created\.

 **Create your pipeline in AWS CloudFormation**